 Under certain circumstances, the Government will help you to buy your first home.
 This happens in two ways – the KiwiSaver HomeStart grant and the Welcome Home Loan.

 Along with being able to withdraw money from your KiwiSaver account, members are eligible for a grant of up to $5000 each if you meet the following criteria:

-- Have contributed at least 3% of your income to KiwiSaver for at least 3 years.
+- Have contributed at least 3% of your income to your KiwiSaver scheme for at least 3 years.

 - Have a before-tax income of less than $85,000 for one person, or less than $130,000 for two or more people, in the 12 months prior to applying.

 - Be planning to live in the house for six months after purchase.

 - Be buying a house under $600,000 in Auckland, $500,000 in other major metropolitan areas, or $400,000 throughout the rest of New Zealand.